Interstate 95 North - Savannah to Port Wentworth

 The origins of Savannah International Airport began on a 730 acre tract of land off White Bluff Road in 1928.
 The airport officially opened on September 20, 1929 as "Hunter Field" and remained in operation there until 1949.
 Due to World War II and the need for military operations, Hunter Field doubled as a military airport in 1940.
 The U.S. Army Core of Engineers constructed a second facility at Cherokee Hill and dubbed it Chatham Field by 1942.
 This airport open as a military airport as well and remained in use by the Georgia Air National Guard as Travis Field until 1948.

 In 1949 the deed of Travis Field was transferred to the city of Savannah and the municipal airport shifted operations from Hunter Field to Travis Field.
 A terminal was built in 1960 and Savannah Municipal Airport was renamed Savannah International Airport in 1983.
 In 1994 a new 10-gate terminal, with the capacity of 19 gates, opened to replace the original terminal.
 The new terminal was built in conjunction with a $43 million project that included a new interchange with Interstate 95 (Exit 104).
-By 2003, Savannah International Airport was renamed Savannah / Hilton Head International Airport due to the increased usage by passengers bound for the South Carolina resort island.1
+By 2003, Savannah International Airport was renamed Savannah / Hilton Head International Airport due to the increased usage by passengers bound for the South Carolina resort island (Savannah Airport Commission, 2006).

 i-095-north-hardeeville-sc